thedyze/save-image-extended-comfyui/README.md

  ![](assets/example.png)

  Customize the information saved in file- and folder names.
-Use the values of sampler parameters as part of file or folder names. <br>Save your positive & negative prompt as entries in a JSON (text) file, in each folder.
+Use the values of sampler parameters as part of file or folder names.
+(Actually most parameters of any nodes in use works)<br>Save your positive & negative prompt as entries in a JSON (text) file, in each folder.

  ## Installation
 1. Open a terminal inside the 'custom_nodes' folder located in your ComfyUI installation dir